PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

 > Note - this is weird.
 Should we be doing this with p-values? who cares which direction as long as their is change?

-**Snapshot** of the enrichment results will display enrichment plots for the gene sets with the highest absolute normalized enrichment scores.
+**Snapshot** of the enrichment results will display enrichment plots for the gene sets with the highest absolute normalized enrichment scores (GSEA results folder for `pos_snapshot.html` and `neg_snapshot.html`).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_12 }}){: .img-responsive }
 <div class="figure-legend well well-lg text-justify">